Information Service and AMF Website

 The AMF website and newsletters provide a wealth of information on transportation fuels to experts and interested laypersons.

-The website covers background information on the AMF TCP and its participants, access to all AMF publications, details on AMF projects (annexes), and information on fuels and their use in vehicles.
+The website covers background information on the AMF TCP and its participants, access to all AMF publications, details on AMF projects (tasks), and information on fuels and their use in vehicles.

-- Delegates to the AMF Executive Committee and Operating Agents of AMF annexes are listed on the website with full contact details and portraits.
+- Delegates to the AMF Executive Committee and Operating Agents of AMF tasks are listed on the website with full contact details and portraits.

 - AMF projects are briefly described and — where available — final reports and brief key messages are presented.
 Project descriptions and reports date back to the beginning of AMF in 1984.